section-engineering-education/engineering-education/content/articles/how-to-build-a-java-gui-calculator-from-scratch-using-box-layout/index.md

 | `public static final int LINE_AXIS` |                                   Specifies that components should be laid out toward a line as determined by the target container's `ComponentOrientation` property.
 The value of this constant is 2. |
 | `public static final int PAGE_AXIS` | Specifies that components should be laid out in the direction that lines flow across a page as determined by the target container's `ComponentOrientation` property.
 The value for this constant is 3. |

-> Note that you can either use the constant variable or the value to set the components axis.
-For example, 0 instead of `BoxLayout.X_AXIS`, 1 instead of `BoxLayout.Y_AXIS`, and so on.
+>Note that you can either use the constant variable or the value to set the components axis.
+For example, 0 instead of `BoxLayout.X_AXIS`, 1 instead of `BoxLayout.Y_AXIS`, and many others.

-It is advisable to always use the `PAGE_AXIS` and `LINE_AXIS` for internationalization.
-This will enable components to be laid out correctly from either left to right or right to left based on the device's language orientation.
+It is advisable always to use the `PAGE_AXIS` and `LINE_AXIS` for internationalization, which will enable components to be laid out correctly from either left to right or right to left based on the device's language orientation.

-Though Box layout can be used alone, you can also take advantage of the `Box` class to add components to the panel.
-When the Box layout is used alone, the components stick to each other with no white space like padding.
-This is where the `Box` class comes to play.
+Though `Box layout` can be used alone, you can also take advantage of the `Box` class to add components to the panel.
+When the Box layout is used alone, the components stick together with no white space like padding; hence, the Box class comes to play.

-The `Box` class provides static methods that can add invisible components to the panel, which can serve as spacing between components.
+The `Box` class provides static methods that can add invisible components to the panel, serving as spacing between components.
+Some of the static method provided by the `Box` class are:
 Some of the static method provided by the `Box` class are:
 - `createHorizontalBox()`
 - `createVerticalBox()`